MrMiniou/ICS4U_2021-2022/ICS4U/Days 08-09/Note 4 - Recursion.md

 Recursion can be used to calculate the greatest common factor (GCF) between two integers, using the identities `gcf(a, b) == gcf(b, a % b)` and `gcf(a, 0) == a`.
 This process is called the Euclidean algorithm.

-You could write a method to calculate the GCF of two numbers like this:
+We could write a method to calculate the GCF of two numbers like this:

 ```java
 /**